 Trager Approach The somatic methods of Dr. Milton Trager include Mentastics, the movement form of Trager Psychophysical Bodywork.

-Uzazu Formerly known as The 16 Ways, Dylan Newcomb’s language of energy is a somatic polarity practice aligned with the Spiral Dynamics work developed by Clare Graves.
+Uzazu A practice of embodied empowerment, Dylan Newcomb’s language of energy is a somatic polarity practice aligned with the Spiral Dynamics work developed by Clare Graves.

 Vivid Existence A life practice and inquiry into embodiment through dance devised by Vancouver-based therapist Leela Francis.